AzarguNazari/Student-Residence-Service/README.md

 # Run by docker compose
 - `./deploy.sh`

-# To run individual service
-- `./mvnw spring-boot:run`

 # Architecture used in the project
  - Microservices

 # Authorisation  used in the project